 Flowers in Madeira in December

 Fans of flowers won’t be impressed.
 This is not the best time of the year when it comes to flowers.
 Personally, I do not recommend visiting paid parks during this period.
 A visit to the Monte Palace Tropical Garden between Christmas and New Year disappointed me, but I expected that.
 We do not regret the trip: we really enjoyed the cable car ride offering great views of the entire bay of Funchal, as well as seeing the famous starting point of the Toboggan, but the park itself looked rather sad.
-Around Christmas and NYE in Madeira, we will still see flowers, but it is not the same as during the season.
+Around Christmas and NYE in Madeira, we will still see flowers, but it is not the same.

 Opening hours and public transport in Funchal during the Christmas and New Year period